ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 # Classic Items

+## SUPPORT DISCLAIMER

+### Use of a mod manager is STRONGLY RECOMMENDED.

+Seriously, use a mod manager.

+If the versions of ClassicItems or TILER2 (or possibly any other mods) are different between your game and other players' in multiplayer, things WILL break.
+If TILER2 is causing kicks for "unspecified reason", it's likely due to a mod version mismatch.
+Ensure that all players in a server, including the host and/or dedicated server, are using the same mod versions before reporting a bug.

+**While reporting a bug, make sure to post a console log** (`path/to/RoR2/BepInEx/LogOutput.log`) from a run of the game where the bug happened; this often provides important information about why the bug is happening.
+If the bug is multiplayer-only, please try to include logs from both server and client.

 ## Description

 Adds some items from Risk of Rain 1 which RoR2 thought it was too good for.